 Beginning January 1, 2011, an estate or trust that distributes New Mexico allocable net income taxable to its beneficiaries is a PTE and subject to withholding pursuant to the Oil and Gas Proceeds and Pass-Through Entity Withholding Tax Act (Sections 7-3A-1 through 7-3A-9 NMSA 1978).
-As a PTE, the trust or estate is required to withhold from the non-resident beneficiary's share of taxable New Mexico net income of the trust or estate.
+As a PTE, the estate or trust is required to withhold from the non-resident beneficiary's share of taxable New Mexico net income of the estate or trust.
 The withholding rate is 4.9%.

-The required annual withholding is paid with Schedule FID-D, Annual Withholding of Net Income From a Fiduciary Detail Report.
-When the income is taxable to the beneficiary, the beneficiary is included on Schedule FID-D, and FID-D is due even if no tax was withheld.
-When the income distributed is not taxable to the beneficiary, as in the case of some grantor trusts, the distributed income is not included on FID-D.

-Certain exceptions to the requirement to withhold are allowed, and you must maintain documentation in the PTE's records to establish that the PTE had reasonable cause for not withholding.
-A complete list of exceptions is provided later in these instructions.
-See Reasonable Cause for Not Withholding.
+The required annual withholding is paid with Schedule FID-D. When the income is taxable to the beneficiary, the beneficiary is included on Schedule FID-D, and FID-D is due even if no tax was withheld.
+When the income distributed is not taxable to the beneficiary, as in the case of some grantor trusts, the distributed income is not included on FID-D. Certain exceptions to the requirement to withhold are allowed, and you must maintain documentation in the PTE's records to establish that the PTE had reasonable cause for not withholding.
+See Reasonable Cause for Not Withholding for a complete list of exceptions on page 28 of these instructions.

-If a PTE has 50 or fewer beneficiaries who receive New Mexico taxable net income, the trust or estate may submit the completed Schedule FID-D with the FID-1 return.
+If a PTE has 50 or fewer beneficiaries who receive New Mexico taxable net income, the estate or trust may submit the completed Schedule FID-D with the FID-1 return.

-If a PTE has more than 50 beneficiaries who receive New Mexico taxable net income, the trust or estate is required to electronically file Schedule FID-D through the Department's website.
+If a PTE has 51 or more beneficiaries who receive New Mexico taxable net income, the estate or trust is required to electronically file Schedule FID-D through the Department's website or through approved third-party software.

-If the PTE has more than 50 New Mexico payees, and is unable to file electronically because a hardship exists, the PTE may request Department approval to file by paper.
+If the PTE has 51 or more New Mexico payees, and is unable to file electronically because a hardship exists, the PTE may request Department approval to file by paper.
 The PTE may request approval by filing Form RPD-41350, E-File Exception Request Form.
 The request must be received by the Department at least 30 days before the taxpayer's electronic report is due.